xiurongy3506/independent_study/entries/entry1.md

 1. **Javascript** (web-based) and **Python** (mainly used for data analysis) showed up on almost all the youtube videos as the most popular languages to know for the job market.
 2. In terms of apps, **Java** is for Android apps and **Swift** is for IOS apps.
-3. On my first day of my internship, one of the managers asked me if I was familiar with **PHP + MySQL**. **PHP** is used for web application developments and **MySQOL** is used for database management.
+3. On my first day of my internship, one of the managers asked me if I was familiar with **PHP + MySQL**. **PHP** is used for web application developments and **MySQL** is used for database management.
 It turns out that these two languages is what most start-up companies started up with.

 I still don’t know which language I should learn, so I took a different route.
 I know that I always wanted to create some sort of productivity app, so I opened up a google doc and started planning.